peteretelej/execapi/README.md

 # go-deploy

-Go Deploy helps deploy apps on your Linux servers!
+Go Deploy helps deploy apps on your servers!

+> Just provides an http API to run your scripts or apps remotely.
+Can be used for any requirement of that nature.

 ## Running Go-Deploy
 ```